Rishabh04-021/Master-Slave-Replication-in-PSQL/README.md

 ```

 Now, all your master’s data are copied on the slave.
-Now create a file recovery.conf (for pg version 12 see [this](https://www.postgresql.org/docs/12/release-12.html) in your PGDATA directory
+Now create a file recovery.conf in your PGDATA directory.
+Note - the recovery.conf is removed in version 12 onwards, for information see [this](https://www.postgresql.org/docs/12/release-12.html
 ```
 standby_mode          = 'on'
 primary_conninfo      = 'host=172.17.0.2 port=5432 user=replicate password=MySuperPassword'